The TAMU Math Circle offers several Regional, National and International math competitions.

 TAMU is an official site for all the math competitions below.
 All the competitions except the HS Math Contest are free.
-Kids only need to register and come to TAMU to do the exams at the right time.

 Professor Wencai Liu brought three new math competitions (ToT, Formulo and BAMO) to the TAMU area.

 Questions?
 Ask the local Organizer Wencai Liu